david-nazareth/AM10_SG12/README.md

 1. Visualise the impact of COVID-19 and government policy (travel restrictions) on all types of air traffic (commercial short/long haul, private, emergency services, military, cargo etc.) by creating time series and geospatial visualisations.

-2. Compare the impact of COVID-19 on air traffic to previous crises in the airline industry such as the aftermath of the Eyjafjallajökull volcano eruption in April 2010.
+2. Compare the impact of the pandemic on air traffic to previous crises in the airline industry such as the aftermath of the Eyjafjallajökull volcano eruption in April 2010.

-3. To visualise the economic impact of COVID-19 on civil aviation
+3. To visualise the economic impact of travel restrictions on civil aviation

 ### Datasets: